-Pi Beta Sigma Honor Society: Pi Beta Sigma is the Academic Honor Society for students in the university's traditional undergraduate programs.
+Pi Beta Sigma Honor Society: Pi Beta Sigma is the Academic Honor Society for students in the University's traditional undergraduate programs.
 The Greek letters forming its name hold special meaning: Pi is the first letter of the Greek word pistis (faith).
-Beta is the first letter of the Greek word sophia (wisdom).
+Beta is the first letter of the Greek word boule (purpose).
+Sigma is the first letter of the Greek word Sophia (wisdom).
 Together they present a meaningful combination: faith, purpose, and wisdom.
 PBS is also the abbreviation of Pacific Bible Seminary, the name of the institution at its founding in 1928.
 Pi Beta Sigma is awarded to graduates who achieve a 3.5+ cumulative GPA, having made the Dean's Honor Roll in four separate semesters.

-The university does not award honors to graduate students.
+The University does not award honors to graduate students.
 Since such students must perform at a high level simply to graduate (3.0 cumulative GPA), graduation itself is considered an honor fully earned.